Go (Vertical Horizon album): Writing and recording

 The Go sessions began after commencing the two and a half years of touring in support of Everything You Want in early 2002.
-Despite the band's origins as a duo where Matthew Scannell and Keith Kane split singing and songwriting duties, the band dynamic shifted to Scannell proving majority of both for Everything You Want, and all of both for Go.
+Despite the band's origins as a duo where Matthew Scannell and Keith Kane split singing and songwriting duties, the band dynamic shifted to Scannell providing the majority of both for Everything You Want, and all of both for Go.
 The process started with Scannell writing material in solitude, and then presenting his ideas to the rest of the band.
 How developed song ideas were varied by the track; some, such as "Underwater", was only a loose outline of a song, where as the track "Forever", was almost fully realized.
 Once ample ideas were in place, the band would enter the rehearsal space, where the band worked on arranging the album, and either expanding or trimming segments of tracks.

 Upon a couple of weeks of rehearsing, the band began recording alongside music producer John Shanks.
 The band first began by recording bass, drums, and guitars first, and then adding Scannel's vocals.
 However, the exception to the process was the track "Forever", which was added at the last minute in the initial recording sessions; where they started with Scannel's vocals and guitar, and then filled in the drums and bass afterwards.
 The band recorded a total of 16 songs for the album, but always envisioned paring it down to 11 or 12 for the final release.

 An album's worth of material had been finished by August 2002.
 However, complications and delays arose due to issues with their record label, RCA Records, which was going through a major restructuring at the time.
 The band ended up under the jurisdiction the company's new CEO, Clive Davis.
 Davis did not approve of the band, with Scannell later recounting that "...it’s safe to say we were not Clive’s favorite band...It was a torturous time."
 The combination of RCA's troubles and Davis's low opinion would delay the album over a year, until September 2003.
 In that time, Davis also requested the band come up with a stronger first single, so the band continued to work on further material, which resulted in the album's first single "I'm Still Here".
 The album's production was wrapped up with mixing by Ben Grosse and Chris Lord-Alge along with mastering by Ted Jensen.